 For as long as I can remember I looked at life lessons as these things that I needed to tick off a list in order to get a gold star and move onto the next one (even as a little girl I guess I was a typical type A over achiever).
 Needless to say, one of my biggest life lessons has been patience (almost there I swear… come on already).
-Through all the impatience and my readings with people I’ve come to realize that in fact, life lessons more like life themes than lessons.
+Through all the impatience and my readings with people, I’ve come to realize that in fact, life lessons are actually more like life themes than lessons.
 And that they are actually more about the time spent getting it wrong than they are about the time spent getting it right.
 Here’s why….

 We can choose to experience our lessons for one lifetime or many (and we generally have a couple going on at once during each lifetime).
 It’s just as important to experience all 360 degrees of the lesson (theme), as it is to get it right and move on to the next.

-Let’s take the theme of self-love as an example.
-If you’ve chosen to experience self-love you’ve chosen to experience self love from all different angles.
+Let’s take the theme of self love as an example.
+If you’ve chosen to experience self love you’ve chosen to experience self love from all different angles.

 So you might start by finding it hard to love yourself.
 You could have been born into a family where you didn’t get taught self worth or felt guilty for putting yourself first.
 Perhaps you go through a stage of hating yourself and resenting people who put themselves first.
 You may spend years putting yourself last before learning that in order to give more to others you need to be filled up first.
 You could find yourself in bad relationship after bad relationship before deciding that even though you love them you actually love you more (I love you Samantha Jones).